Wiper-R/Live-Chat/README.md

 I learnt how websockets and ISM work?
 Biggest challenge I faced was authorization in websockets, I had to read many articles to implement a secure authorization.

-**Side Note:** This project was built 4 years ago.
-I was in the learning phase back then, some features might not work as expected, feel free to fix them :)
+**Side Note:** This project was built 2 years ago.
+And this readme was added later, some features might not work as expected, feel free to fix them :)

 ## Screenshots